Housing - Miranda Hall - How to Pick a Smart Lock

 Data-driven technologies, increasingly used by investors to drive large-scale speculation and displacement, may also be appropriated by grassroots housing justice groups to coordinate collective resistance.
 The “Who Owns What” tool in New York enables community organizers to prioritize buildings for outreach,18 while the Anti Eviction Mapping Project in San Francisco has used data visualization to document dispossession.19

-But too much of an emphasis on the roles of digital tools for resistance can reenact the same “technological solutionism” of the Silicon Valley start-up.
+But too much of an emphasis on the role of digital tools for resistance can reenact the same “technological solutionism” as the Silicon Valley start-up.
 An understanding of the ways in which new co-living spaces and digital platforms reconfigure social reproduction in contrast with earlier experiments in radical cooperative housing is important because reproductive work sustains not just capitalism but resistance.
 From communal crèches and kitchens to libraries and domestic violence refuges, Marlborough Avenue provided part of the necessary physical infrastructure for feminist activism and housing campaigns in the 1970s.
-The 2016 UCL rent strike relied on the creation of “communities of care” with free food stalls and free parties, drawing on the example of historical rent strikes like Glasgow Womens Housing Association in 1915 and Harlem in the 1960s.
+The 2016 UCL rent strike relied on the creation of “communities of care” with free food stalls and free parties, drawing on the example of historical rent strikes like that at the Glasgow Women’s Housing Association in 1915 and in Harlem in the 1960s.
 The renters’ rebellion doesn’t begin with private equity investment, it begins with care.

 Notes